Career Guide

 The path to becoming a Florida game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 19, education (High school diploma; bachelor's preferred for advancement), and a clean background for Florida.
+- Confirm eligibility — Verify U.S. citizenship, the age-19 floor, education (High school diploma; bachelor's preferred for advancement), and a clean background for Florida.

-- Apply and pass the entrance exams — Florida Fish and Wildlife Conservation Commission (FWC) administers a written exam, physical agility test, oral interview, and background investigation.
+- Apply and test — The Florida Fish and Wildlife Conservation Commission (FWC) runs a written exam, physical agility test, oral interview, and background investigation.

-- Graduate from the academy — Complete the FWC Training Center (Florida Law Enforcement Academy, PATC certified) program.
+- Complete the academy — Graduate from the FWC Training Center (Florida Law Enforcement Academy, PATC certified) program.

-- Field training and sworn commission — Complete supervised patrol before receiving full Florida game warden commission.
+- Field-train and get sworn — Finish supervised patrol before receiving full Florida commission.

 For the full nationwide walkthrough, see our how to become a game warden guide.